 (f) a declaration that the Sponsoring State assumes responsibility in accordance with articles 139 and 153, paragraph 4 of the Convention and article 4, paragraph 4 of Annex III to the Convention.

-4. States or other qualified applicants in a joint arrangement with the Enterprise shall also comply with this regulation.
+4. [State enterprises or natural or juridical persons which possess the nationality of States Parties or are effectively controlled by them or their nationals] in a joint arrangement with the Enterprise shall also comply with this regulation.